htc502/map/README.md

       map -index

-Here, index is started from 0 to n-1, ie, the first record will be removed by
+Here, index is started from 0 to n-1, ie, the first record will be removed by :alien:

       map -0